TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 flavourInput.value = hero.flavour
 ```

 Make your changes and then hit the "Save hero" button!
+Your secret gets sent along too give you permission to do this.

 ```html
 <button onclick="handleSave()">Save hero</button>